 Micrographia and Paleontology

 Hooke used his microscope to study the ancient cells in fossilized wood.
 He concluded that fossils had once been living creatures whose cells had become mineralized.
 He also concluded that some species that had once existed must have become extinct.
-Although this is now accepted by almost everyone, at the time his proposal was controversial.
+Although this is now accepted by almost everyone his proposal was controversial when he made it.